jdiehl/brackets-less-autocompile/README.md

 ### FAQ

+What should I do if files are not compiled?

+> 1. Make sure "Lint Files on Save" is enabled.
+> 2. Make sure the file compiles using less on the command line.
+> 3. Check the Brackets developer console and the node console for any errors.
+>
+> If you cannot resolve the problem by yourself post an issue here and include the files you are trying to compile and the output of both consoles.

 How can I redirect the output to a separate file?

 > Add the following line to the head of your less file: